Attendance at school is compulsory under New Zealand law and absences should be avoided if at all possible.

 Teachers need to be advised why a child is absent or late for school.

-Parents are advised that it is essential that they Report an absence via the website or telephone before 9 am.
+Parents are advised that it is essential that they Report an absence via the website, school app or telephone before 9 am.

 The school accounts for every child’s attendance or absence each day and families will be contacted if there is an unexplained absence.
 Likewise, if a child has a medical/dental appointment during school hours, the school office and/or teacher is to be advised beforehand.